Leo3418/ebuild-commander/README.md

 ### Using an Alternative Container Engine

-ebuild-commander uses Docker as the default container engine and thus calls the `docker` executable for container operations.
+ebuild-commander uses Docker as the default container engine and thus calls the `docker` executable for container operations and other Docker functionalities.
 However, any container engine which provides a command-line interface that is equivalent to Docker's can be used with ebuild-commander.

 To specify an alternative container engine, please set the value of environment variable `EBUILD_CMDER_DOCKER` to the name of the container engine's main